Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a target tracking scaling policy with settings to make larger adjustments in capacity when the system is under heavy load.
 - [ ] Use Amazon EC2 Auto Scaling lifecycle hooks.
 Adjust the Auto Scaling group's maximum number of instances after every scaling event.

-### A `VPC` is connected to a company data center by a VPN.
+### A `VPC` is connected to a company data center by a `VPN`.
 An Amazon EC2 instance with the IP address `172.31.16.139` is within a private subnet of the `VPC`.
 A SysOps Administrator issued a ping command to the EC2 instance from an on-premises computer with the IP address `203.0.113.12` and did not receive an acknowledgment. `VPC` Flow Logs were enabled and showed the following.
 What action will resolve the issue?

 ![Question 74](images/question58_74_155.png)